ApplicationCraft/applicationcraft.com/source/developers/documentation/my-first-app/accessing-your-account.html.markdown

   next: my-first-app/creating-a-new-app
 ---

-There are a couple of ways to access your account...
+There are a couple of ways to access your account.

 ## URL in your browser
-You can always access your Application Craft account by entering the following into your browser's address bar

- - yourdomain.applicationcraft.com, where yourdomain is the name you chose when signing up.
+You can always access your Application Craft account by entering **yourdomain.applicationcraft.com** in your browser, where **yourdomain** is the domain name you chose when signing up.

 ## Chrome Web Store